geetavin464/geetavin464.github.io/_posts/2015-03-03-problem_solving-troubleshooting.md

   * Timeboxing - Commit to work a small amount of time, as little as 5 minutes.
 Most often you will end up spending much longer.
 Helps overcome procrastination.
   * Journaling - Putting it on paper avoids circular, repetitive thinking.
 Helps overcome the limitations of conscious mind's working memory.
   * Put it on hold - A solution might pop out when you least expect it
-  * Persistance - `It’s not that I’m so smart, it’s just that I stay with problems longer. - Albert Einstein`
+  * Persistance - In the words of Albert Einstein > *It’s not that I’m so smart, it’s just that I stay with problems longer.*
   * Problems exist to help you grow, not to beat you down.
 They are like dumbbells.
 Start with the lightest one.